 How can I be better prepared?

 As with any injury, the sooner first aid is applied for a dog bite, the better.
 Knowing how to assist before an accident happens can do much to lessen how serious an injury ends up being.

-One of the best ways to prepare for a medical emergency – such as a severe dog bite – is by getting first aid training.
+One of the best ways to prepare for a medical emergency – such as a offering dog bite treatment – is by getting first aid training.
 While this sounds like a fairly dramatic step, it’s actually not – getting trained (and certified) in first aid is quite straightforward, affordable, and only takes a day or so.
 Registered training organisations like First Aid Pro can provide training to deal with a wide variety of medical emergencies.

 The training takes less than 8 hours and is available from a wide variety of training venues in most major cities.
 The whole course is less than $100 and covers a wide variety of accidents and medical emergencies.